Walnut, Kansas

 Public School in Walnut, Kansas.

 The Walnut Herald was a five-column newspaper briefly published by J. Scurry in 1882.
-Its circulation was free, and the only revenues were obtained from advertisements.
+Its circulation was free, and the only revenue came from advertising.

 A new school building was erected in the fall and winter of 1882.
 It is a two-story frame building measuring 30 by 50 feet and containing four rooms.
-The district’s bonds were voted to raise the cost of about $3,000.
+The district’s bonds were approved to raise costs by approximately $3,000.

 On November 1, 1882, E.O.
 Green sold a half-interest of the Walnut Journal to W.M.
 Holeman, who became associate editor and proprietor.
-The six-column newspaper was independent in politics and had a circulation of 480 copies.
+The six-column newspaper was politically independent and had a circulation of 480 copies.

 Joint railroad depot in Walnut, Kansas.